cbgm/Sparrow/docs/features/contacts.md

 `GetContactSafetyNumberUseCase` derives the current comparison value from local and remote public identity material. `VerifyContactUseCase` stores the explicit verification decision.
 If remote identity material changes, the old verification must not silently be treated as verification of the new identity.

 QR verification is implemented through `:feature:contactimport`, including `VerifyContactByQrUseCase` and `VerifyContactQrViewModel`.

+## Contact sharing as an attachment

+The chat attachment action reuses the existing Contacts selection UI rather than introducing a separate contact picker.
+A selectable contact must have a phone number; one selected contact is encoded as a `CONTACT` attachment and sent immediately without requiring extra message text.

+The received bubble shows the display name when available and the phone number.
+Tapping the loaded contact opens a confirmation flow before adding it to device contacts.
+Attachment blob transfer/storage ownership remains in `:feature:attachments`; the Contacts feature owns contact selection/contact-address-book behavior.